cartesi/docs/cartesi-rollups_versioned_docs/version-0.9/dapp-architecture.md

 The back-end stores and updates the application state as user input is received and produces corresponding outputs.
 These outputs can come in the form of [vouchers](./components.md#vouchers) (transactions that can be carried out on layer-1, such as a transfer of assets), [notices](./components.md#notices) (informational statements, such as the resulting score of a game), or [reports](./components.md#reports) (application logs and diagnostic information, such as error or warning messages).

-In practical terms, a Cartesi DApp back-end can be seen as a smart contract, but on steroids.
+In practical terms, a Cartesi DApp back-end can be seen as an advanced smart contract.

 ## Front-end